-- first and only IOL that can be customized after surgery and healing of the eye; - · provides doctors and patients with confidence in better visual outcomes and a low risk of side effects; - provides a precise treatment range and excellent vision rates with both eyes at all distances; - · uses a familiar industry standard IOL implantation procedure and an IOL adjustment procedure that is easy-to-learn; - · allows patients to preview their vision selection prior to LAL adjustment; and - · provides a premium IOL alternative that can help doctors grow their practice revenues and profits.
+- first and only IOL that can be customized after surgery and healing of the eye; - provides doctors and other providers and patients with confidence in better visual outcomes and a low risk of side effects; - · provides a precise treatment range and excellent vision rates with both eyes at all distances - · uses a familiar industry standard IOL implantation procedure and an IOL adjustment procedure that is easy-to-learn; - · allows patients to preview their vision selection prior to LAL adjustment; and - · provides a premium IOL alternative that can help doctors and other providers grow their practice revenues and profits.

-Our RxSight system has FDA approval for the reduction of residual astigmatism to improve uncorrected visual acuity after removal of the cataractous natural lens by phacoemulsification and implantation of the intraocular lens in the capsular bag, in adult patients with pre-existing corneal astigmatism of > 0.75 diopters and without pre-existing macular disease.
-Our system has also received the CE mark and marketing approval in Mexico for improving uncorrected visual acuity by adjusting the LAL power to correct residual postoperative refractive error, including for -2.0 to +2.0 diopters of sphere and -3.0 to -0.50 diopters of cylinder and by changing lens curvature to introduce controlled amounts of spherical aberration (+/- 1 micron) and center near add (up to 2.0 diopters).
+Our RxSight system has FDA approval for reduction of residual astigmatism to improve uncorrected visual acuity after cataract surgery.
+Our system has also received the CE mark and marketing approval in Mexico for improving uncorrected visual acuity by adjusting the LAL power to correct residual postoperative refractive error.
 We are currently focusing our commercial efforts in the United States.
 Our commercial strategy is focused on a "land and expand" model through which we aim to drive new customer adoption, which generally begins with the sale of an LDD, and then help the customer incorporate the LAL into their practice to drive utilization and premium procedure growth.
 We believe this commercial strategy over time may provide a degree of predictability in terms of our commercial growth and a consumable revenue stream from sales of our LALs.
 We are currently focused on driving adoption with surgeons performing a high volume of premium cataract procedures.
-MarketScope estimates that there are approximately 4,000 surgeons that perform cataract surgeries in the United States as of 2020, and we estimate that approximately 1,600 surgeons performed approximately 7 to 80% of the premium procedures in the United States in 2020.
+MarketScope estimates that there are approximately 4,000 surgeons that perform cataract surgeries in the United States as of 2020, and we estimate that approximately 1,600 surgeons performed approximately 70-80% of the premium procedures in the United States in 2020.
 We believe this provides an attractive and concentrated market opportunity addressable with a focused sales force.
-We currently employ a sales team that, as of April 2020 fucules 6 sales directors, and a group of over 40 clinical specialists, field service and customer service personnel.
-While we intend to initially focus our growing commercial
+We currently employ a sales team that, as of April 2020 includes 6 sales directors, and a group of over 40 clinical specialists, field service and customer service personnel.
+While we intend to initially focus our growing commercial efforts in the United States, in the future, we may selectively pursue commercial expansion in Japan, Europe, Australia or other geographies with significant market opportunity for premium IOLs.

-Our near-term research and development activities are focused on enhancements to the RxSight system to improve the patient and doctor experience, expand the range of patients that can be treated as well as expand its indications.
+Our near-term research and development activities are focused on enhancements to the RxSight system to improve the patient and doctor and other provider experience, expand the range of patients that can be treated as well as expand its indications.
 We believe that over time, our adjustable lens solution can be used to address a broad range of cataract surgery patients, including those that would otherwise elect for a conventional cataract procedure today.
-Our vision is that a vast majority of the patients and surgeons that undergo or perform a cataract surgery procedure, will elect to use our RxSight technology that provides a customizable solution delivering better visual outcomes.
+Our vision is that a vast majority of the patients and doctors and other providers, that undergo or perform a cataract surgery procedure, will elect to use our RxSight technology that provides a customizable solution delivering better visual outcomes.